projectglove/glove-monorepo/README.md

 ## GitHub Actions

-The ansible playbook and the role are used in the release GHA.
-Every time a new tag is set, the action builds binaries, and then uses Ansible to update the test deployment.
+The Ansible playbook and the role are used in the release GHA.
+Whenever a new git tag is pushed, the action builds the binaries, and then uses Ansible to update the test deployment.

+> [!IMPORTANT]
+> The git tag **must** begin with `v` and match the project version in [Cargo.toml](Cargo.toml).
+This is important to
+> ensure users download the correct version of the enclave code when verifying Glove proofs.

-## Debbuging
+## Debugging

 To check the status of the service run:
 ```
 systemctl status glove
 ```

-Glove logs are picked up by SystemD and can be access with the usually methods.
-E.g.:
+Glove service logs are picked up by SystemD and can be accessed with:

 ```
 journalctl -u glove
 ```

 or to follow the flow of logs:

 ```
 journalctl -fu glove
 ```

 or to get extra information on latest logs:

 ```
 journalctl -xeu glove
 ```